yarwest/Soundboard/README.md

 * Ubuntu 16.* 64-bit
 * Mac OS (insert whatever version, I don't know mac)
 * Android (insert whatever version, I don't know android)
-* IOS (I don't know what a reasonable version is, but it would be cool if it could run on my phone (IOS 7 orso))
+* IOS (I don't know what a reasonable version is, but it would be cool if it could run on my old phone (IOS 7 orso))
 * Web

 Because of the multitude of languages and platforms, every pull request and commit should be prefaced with either the language or platform it is related to.
 For example, a commit to the python implementation should be prefaced with [PYTHON], while the javascript/html implementation should be prefaced with [WEB].